electrocredible/StudyCountdownTimer/README.md

-This timer was made to practice Quantitative aptitude problems within a time limit.
+This timer was made to practice Quantitative Aptitude problems within a time limit.
 There are two variables that control the time set for two buttons.
 The default vales are 40 seconds and 60 seconds.
 Two timers run independently.
 A buzzer sets off when time is over.